Being physically active and eating a healthy diet are keys to a healthy lifestyle. But what does “healthy eating” really mean?

 - Includes lean meat, poultry, fish, cooked dry beans and peas, eggs, and nuts.

 - Is low in saturated fats, trans fats, salt, and added sugars.

 - Balances the calories from foods and beverages with calories burned through physical activity so that you can maintain a healthy weight.

-Visit What's on Your Plate?: Smart Food Choices for Healthy Aging, an online guide to healthy eating for older adults.
+Visit National Institute on Aging resources on healthy eating for older adults.
 Find out what you need to know about food groups, serving sizes, food labels, and more.